shirashko/NLP/README.md

-# Natural Language Processing Coursework Repository
+# Natural Language Processing Repository

 Welcome to my repository for the Natural Language Processing course.
 This repository is a collection of exercises that demonstrate various NLP concepts, from basic language models and POS tagging to advanced applications with Transformers.